In Excel, there are six major arithmetic operators that you can use to perform calculations.

-As the name suggests, each of these operators can perform a specific calculation.
+As I have mentioned, each of these operators can perform a specific calculation.
 And in this tutorial, we will learn to use these operators.

 In Excel, performing any calculation with these operators requires you to use (=) to start the formula.
 And to type these operators, you need to use the keys from your keyboard.